7SeasLLC/FrontEnd/README.md

     - Recordings fields: Comments: String[], Description: String, Duration: String, EndTime: TimeStamp, Host: String[], Likes: Number, MaxLive: Number, Photos: String[], Plays: Number, S3URL: String, StartTime: TimeStamp, Tags: String[], isStreaming: Boolean, sessionId: String, title: String

 - **Hosting/Deployment**
-  - Be sure to install the Firebase tools globally in order to deploy directly to Firebase ($ npm install -g firebase-tools)
+  - Be sure to install the Firebase tools globally in order to deploy directly to Firebase ($ npm install -g firebase-tools).
   - Currently the front end will not deployed will not work whi`le deployed with Firebase because the deployed Back-End repo is using HTTP.
 Currently in progress is creating a Production Back-End using HTTPS.

 # Technologies Used